ka4ep/Lexical.Localization/docs/Key/README.md

 Key key = new Key("Culture", "en").Append("Type", "MyController").Append("Key", "Success");
 ```

-Key can be converted to context dependent key IAssetKey with a parametrizer.
+Key can be converted to context dependent key ILine with a parametrizer.

 ```csharp